PROJECT: Acting on Adaptation in the Hydro-Electricity Sector

 Project Reference: TAAS-0045

-The Project aims to achieve the following:
+The Project aimed to achieve the following:

 - Develop an evidence base on the vulnerability of the hydro-electricity sector from the impacts of climate change to make a strong case for the climate compatible development benefits of adaptation actions.